 This courses covers principles of historical inference in Earth science; the physical, chemical, and biological data that are used to reconstruct Earth history; and the geographic, biotic, and environmental development of Earth.
 Weekly labs focus on observation and interpretation of sedimentary rocks and fossil assemblages in hand samples.
 (L)

-Instructor(s): M. Foote Terms Offered: Winter
+Instructor(s): M. Foote; G. Slater Terms Offered: Winter

 GEOS 13300.
 The Atmosphere.
 100 Units.